Simplicial Complexes are Game Complexes: Introduction

 A \textbf{combinatorial game} is a 2-player game with perfect information and no chance, where the two players are \textbf{Left} and \textbf{Right} (denoted by $L$ and $R$ respectively) and they do not move simultaneously.
 For the purposes of this paper, the winning condition is irrelevant as long as it does not contradict the other conditions for the games.

 We denote a combinatorial game by its name in \textsc{Small Caps}.

-In this paper, a \textbf{board} will be a graph.
-For a game $G$ played on a board $B$ we will use the notation $(G,B)$.
-The \textbf{pieces}, which can be thought of as tokens or as subgraphs of $B$, will be placed on a non-empty collection of vertices - exactly how is given by the \textbf{ruleset}.
+In this paper, a \textbf{board} will be a finite graph.
+The \textbf{pieces}, which can be thought of as tokens or as subgraphs of the board, will be placed on a non-empty collection of vertices --- exactly how is given by the \textbf{ruleset}.
+For a game $G$ consisting of a ruleset $R$ played on a board $B$ we will use the notation $G=(R,B)$.
 A \textbf{position} is a configuration of pieces on the board.
 A position that can be reached through a sequence of legal moves is called a \textbf{legal position}, otherwise we call it an \textbf{illegal position}.
 A \textbf{basic position} is a board with only one piece placed.

-Given a game $G$ and a board $B$, the \textbf{game tree} of $(G,B)$ is a directed graph tree with the edges labelled $L$ or $R$.
+Given a game $G$, the \textbf{game tree} of $G$ is a directed graph, which is a tree, with the edges labelled $L$ or $R$.
 The vertices of the tree correspond to positions and $X\stackrel{L}{\rightarrow} Y$ if there is a legal move for Left from position $X$ to $Y$.
-Similarly for edges labelled with an $R$.
+Similarly edges labelled with an $R$ represent moves by Right.
 The games we consider all have finite game trees.
+Two games whose game trees have isomorphic structure are called \textbf{literally equal}.
+Note that two games that are literally equal will be equal under any winning condition.

 Brown \etal \cite{BCHMMNS14} introduced a subclass of combinatorial games, which they called placement games.
-Their conditions are slightly weaker than what is required for this work.
+Their conditions are slightly weaker than what is required for this work, and we thus call our games ``strong placement games''.

 \begin{definition} A \textbf{strong placement game (SP-game)} is a combinatorial game which satisfies the following: \begin{itemize} \item[(i)] The board is empty at the beginning of the game. \item[(ii)] Players place pieces on empty spaces of the board according to the rules. \item[(iii)] Pieces are not moved or removed once placed. \item[(iv)] The rules are such that if it is possible to reach a position through a sequence of legal moves, then any sequence of moves leading to this position consists of legal moves. \end{itemize} \end{definition}